wp-plugins/robo-gallery/readme.txt

 = How to define custom hover effect for some gallery thumbnail? =

 When you open gallery media manager you'll see there list of the gallery images.
 Click on some image and on the right side you'll see images options.
 Every gallery image have custom effect field where you can select different hover effect for every image of the gallery.

+= Do you have some limits for images types in gallery? =

+You can use any standard file type in our gallery: png, jpg, jpeg, gif

+= Where specify description of the gallery images? =

+When you open gallery settings inside you'll find images manager section.
+Images manager make you able to add/edit descriptions and titles of every gallery image

 = How to define video for some gallery image? =